Do the Minions Speak a Real Language?

 Did Universal Hire a Linguist for the Minions in Despicable Me?

-Coffin’s off-the-cuff vocals evidently hit the mark, because the characters took off and audiences absolutely fell in love with them.
+Coffin’s off-the-cuff vocals evidently hit the mark, because the characters took off, audiences absolutely fell in love with them, and now, of course, they have their own spin-off movie.
 Renaud continues with his fellow director’s story:

 “Their language sounds silly, but when you believe that they’re actually communicating that’s what makes it funnier.
 What’s great about the Minion language, while it is gibberish, it sounds real because Pierre puts in words from many languages and does the lion’s share of the Minion recordings.
 There are a lot of food references.
 For example, 'poulet tiki masala' is French for the Indian chicken dish."